 When the UE sends any media (RTP), it shall not include any UDP/IP header.
 The PGW will add the UDP/IP (i.e. UDP Src=UE allocated port, UDP Dst= IMS-AGW port) before forwarding to IMS-AGW

 Similarly, when the DL RTP media is received from IMS-AGW, the PGW removes the UDP/IP header and sends the RTP payload to UE over the corresponding dedicated EPS bearer.

+Editor’s note: it is FFS on how to deal with transport security between UE and P-CSCF in non-IP based PDN.

+6.X.3.4 Performance Gains of Gm* interface

+The estimated packet length savings in Gm* messagin in comparison to Gm interface messaging via SIP.

+Table 6.x.3.4-1: Overhead and delay of MT Call setup procedure via Gm interface and Gm* interface